 With our assembly service, Consolis supports our customers in the final step, the assembly of the previously designed and produced elements into a standing structure.
 This enables customers to benefit from Consolis' expertise in the resource efficient and speedy assembly of the manufactured precast elements.
-This service also assures our customers that the purchased products are professionally installed in accordance with local regulations.
+This service Consolis strategy CUSTOMER, LOCAL, TEAM, CLIMATE also assures our customers that the purchased products are professionally installed in accordance with local regulations.